forWorkOnly1/Traffic-Sign-Detection/README.md

 - Open issues for bugs or feature requests.
 - Submit pull requests with tests or reproducible examples where possible.

-## License
+## 🙏 Acknowledgments

-Specify the project license here (e.g., MIT).
-Add a `LICENSE` file at repo root.
+Ultralytics for YOLOv8
+Roboflow for the dataset
+Google Colab for GPU resources

-## Maintainer / Contact
+## 📞 Contact

-Provide maintainer name and contact (email or GitHub profile).

----
+amiridouaa3@gmail.com